-Charitable projects in the neighborhoods of the Company sites or support for social institutions: With the "Audi Volunteers" initiative, Audi is taking its social responsibility seriously.
-During the Volunteer Days in Ingolstadt and Neckarsulm, Audi employees combine their skills with a commitment to assist others; an online platform helps them to find voluntary activities.
+Charitable projects in the neighborhoods around the corporate sites or support for social institutions: with the "Audi Volunteers" initiative, the company accepts social responsibility During the Volunteer Days in Ingolstadt and Neckarsulm, Audi employees combine their skills with a commitment to assist others; an online platform helps them to find voluntary activities.

-Over the past two years, within the scope of the “Audi Volunteer Days”, 1,350 employees at both German Audi sites performed more than 10,800 hours of voluntary work in support of around 158 different projects.
+Over the past few years, within the scope of the “Audi Volunteer Days,” 1,800 employees at both German Audi sites performed more than 13,600 hours of voluntary work in support of around 220 different projects.
 “For our employees, living responsibility means lending a hand when people in the region need support.
 We want to encourage voluntary commitments and are pleased to liaise between employees and institutions that depend on the help of others”, said Dr. Christine Speth, Head of Location Projects at AUDI AG.

 Play, rescue, repair and help – the activities during the Volunteer Days were extremely diverse.
 In one project for the Alzheimer Society of Ingolstadt, Audi employees planted a spiral-shaped herb garden.
 The fresh herbs are used by the guests of the facility for cooking as well as for various uses in aromatherapy.
 “I went back to the place once again a few weeks after the Volunteer Day to show my family the project.
 It was good to talk at length with the people and to see that they are enjoying the herbs,” said Frank Pfeffer from Convenience Electronics Development in Ingolstadt.

 Two groups of apprentices from AUDI AG helped out in the Lebenshilfe workshops in Region 10 (Lebenshilfe is an organization for people with disabilities).
 The first group put up a swing in the Lebenshilfe garden and other apprentices took a group of senior citizens on an outing.